leofy-io/cadence/README.md

 ## How to Run Transactions Against the Leofy Contracts
-This repository contains sample transactions that can be executed against the TopShot contract either via Flow CLI or using VSCode.
+This repository contains sample transactions that can be executed against the Leofy contract either via Flow CLI or using VSCode.
 This section will describe how to create setup a public Collection  on the Flow emulator.

 #### Send Transaction with Flow CLI
 1. Install the [Flow CLI and emulator](https://docs.onflow.org/flow-cli/install/)